Anne Minter

-Anne Minter (born 3 April 1963) is a former tennis player from Australia.
+Anne Minter (born 3 April 1963), also known as Anne Harris, is a former tennis player from Australia.

-She competed for her native country at the 1988 Summer Olympics in Seoul, and was an Australian Institute of Sport scholarship holder.
+Ann competed for her native country at the 1988 Summer Olympics in Seoul, and was an Australian Institute of Sport scholarship holder.
 Minter won four singles titles on the WTA Tour: 1987 Taipei, Singapore; 1988 Puerto Rico; 1989 Taipei.
 She was a quarterfinalist at the Australian Open in 1988, beating fourth seed Pam Shriver in the fourth round.
 She twice reached the fourth round at Wimbledon, upsetting ninth seed Hana Mandlíková in the third round in 1988.
 She reached her highest individual ranking at no. 23 on 4 July 1988.
 On 19 March 1990, she reached her career-high doubles ranking or 68.
 Her playing career spanned from 1981 until 1992.
 Minter's win–loss record for singles stands at 258–245.

 Tennis career

 Fed Cup

 Minter made her Fed Cup debut for Australia in 1981 and played successively until 1989 only missing 1982 and 1983.
 In 1984, she led Australia to the final of the World Group where Australia lost narrowly 2–1 to Czechoslovakia.
 In 1989, Minter and the Australians lost in the semifinals to Spain, with Minter's losing in three sets to Arantxa Sánchez Vicario.
 This was her last appearance as an Australian player.
 By this time, her record stood at 20 wins (6 losses).
 In singles, it was a 16–6 winning record (4–0 in doubles).